FarnooshHeidari/CompletionDetection/README.md

 **Incomplete actions** have been annotated with 0.
 Sequences not used for trian/test have been annotated with -1.

-We have used RGB frames of HMDB and UCF101 available at [https://github.com/feichtenhofer/twostreamfusion](https://github.com/feichtenhofer/twostreamfusion) and RGBD-AC at [RGBD-Action-Completion-2016 dataset](http://dx.doi.org/10.5523/bris.66qry08cv1fj1eunwxwob3fjz).
+For HMDB and UCF101 datasets, we have used RGB frames available at [https://github.com/feichtenhofer/twostreamfusion](https://github.com/feichtenhofer/twostreamfusion).
+For RGBD-AC, we have used RGB frames available at [RGBD-Action-Completion-2016 dataset](http://dx.doi.org/10.5523/bris.66qry08cv1fj1eunwxwob3fjz).

 For more details please read our paper in [here](https://arxiv.org/abs/1805.06749).